[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Sex toys are amazing for so many reasons!
 (That’s why I turned talking about them into a career.)
 One of the ways they’re amazing?
 They can help to overcome or navigate sexual side effects by offering different kinds and intensities of sensation.

 If you’re struggling with a loss of sensation, powerful vibrators can help.
-When I suffered from anorgasmia due to antidepressant medication, a wand vibrator helped me to break through the block.
+When I suffered from anorgasmia and a reduced sex drive due to antidepressants, a wand vibrator helped me to break through the block.
 Some people with a clitoris find that the focused intensity of suction toys works well when sensitivity is low.
 If you have a penis and your medication makes it difficult to get or stay hard, a toy like the Hot Octopuss Pulse – which can be used from either erect or flaccid – can be a great choice.
 If you want to have penetrative sex, a strap-on, fucking machine, thrusting toy, or dildo can facilitate it.

 If pain during sex is an issue, toys and accessories can also help.
 The OhNut is an amazing invention that limits the depth of penetration with a penis or dildo, and dilators can help to gently stretch and relax your vaginal tissue.